gitops-working-group/gitops-working-group/PRINCIPLES.md

 This principles not only capture a requirement about the format of the configuration, but also the qualitative readability of configuration _in practice_.
 For example, a simple YAML or XML file can be easily read, understood and modified by human operators, but experience has taught us that these formats also allow the creation of complex self-referential documents beyond the ability of most humans to interpret.
 Such complex document would violate this principles, even though the formats are, on the surface, human-readable.

 This relative readability also implies that the users are relevant when evaluating whether a system follows this principle.
-For example, a Desired State defined with a rich grammar of S-Expressions would suite a team of developers with a background in functional programming, but would violate this principle if the majority of the team found the format incomprehensible.
+For example, the Desired State defined with a rich grammar of S-Expressions would suit a team of developers with a background in functional programming but would violate this principle if the majority of the team found the format incomprehensible.

 Having a human-readable Desired State does not in any way preclude the use of rich tooling or graphical interfaces that facilitate Desired State generation and interpretation.
 It only require that the canonical source of truth be human readable and writable plain text.